mrchrisster/MiSTer_SAM/README.md

 ## Offline Installation
 If your MiSTer is not connected to the internet, click on "Code" -> "Download Zip" and download the project package.
 - Copy `MiSTer_SAM_on.sh` and `MiSTer_SAM.ini` to `/media/fat/Scripts` on your MiSTer.
-- Additionally copy the entire `MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
+- Additionally copy the entire `.MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
-- Make sure you don't forget about adding the `.` in front of the MiSTer_SAM directory

 ## Update
 - Running `MiSTer_SAM_on.sh` will update your exisiting version to the newest version.